cs205-group11/amazon-recommendation-system/index.md

 ### Implementation Details

+The implementation of the neural network uses Keras with Tensorflow.

 ![alt text](./fig/DNN.png)

 ### Result

 The baseline dot product using our recommendation_als.py on Kindle dataset with hidden dimension = 20 and iteration = 15 has a mean absolute error of 0.50775.
 The nerual network on the same setting yields a mean absolute error of 0.29846.

+## Intel Python Library with Advanced Optimization

+## Caching and Executor Memory Tuning

 * * *